 Broadly speaking, the pharmaceutical industry develops and manufactures a wide range of prescription drugs for a plethora of diseases and conditions, creating some of the biggest pharmaceutical companies across the globe.

 As defined by Encyclopedia Britannica, the pharmaceutical sector involves “the discovery, development, and manufacture of drugs and medicines by public and private organizations.”

 The pricing of pharmaceutical products remains a hot topic of debate, however, especially in the US, which is the largest global pharmaceutical market.
-Evaluate’s report says that the Trump administration has been working towards changing drug policies by the 2020 elections, but that it could be “challenging for pharmaceutical manufactures” because it will impact drug pricing.
+A report from Evaluate states that the Trump administration has been working towards changing drug policies by the 2020 election, but this could be “challenging for pharmaceutical manufactures” because it will impact drug pricing.

-That being said, investors interested in the pharmaceutical industry can certainly benefit in knowing which companies are the major players in the space and what products they are working on.
+That being said, investors interested in the pharmaceutical industry can certainly benefit by knowing which companies are the major players in the space and what products they are working on.
 Despite the pricing issues the sector faces, pharma companies continue to develop innovative drugs in areas like immuno-oncology and neurology, as well as novel drugs for a range of rare diseases.

 With that in mind, here are the five largest pharma companies by market cap size.
 Data for this article was compiled using Investing.com’s stock screener on February 20, 2020.
 The companies are listed in order of market cap size from largest to smallest.

 1. Johnson & Johnson (NYSE:JNJ)

 Starting off this list of the biggest pharmaceutical companies is Johnson & Johnson, a holding company focused on the overarching life sciences field.
 Life science companies often specify their focus, but thanks to its massive scale, Johnson & Johnson covers many areas through its subsidiaries.